IBM/ibm-auditlogging-operator/README.md

 ### Overview

-- To learn more about how the IBM AuditLogging Operator was implemented, see [Operator Guidelines](https://github.com/operator-framework/getting-started#getting-started)
+- To learn more about how the IBM AuditLogging Operator was implemented, see [Operator Guidelines](https://github.com/operator-framework/getting-started#getting-started) and [Operator SDK](https://sdk.operatorframework.io/docs/)

 - An operator can manage one or more controllers.
 The controller watches the resources for a particular CR (Custom Resource).